Tracy Gilbert Jewellery

 It’s important that I create special pieces that resonate with the wearer.
 I have a simple test when I work on a piece to determine whether it will become part of my collection.
 Once I’ve finished working on it at the bench, I place it in my left hand and close.
 If my heart quickens when I open my hand because the piece excites me, I continue to develop it.

-Meanings behind the Jewellery
+Meanings behind my Jewellery

 My first design, the Celtic Trinity Heart pendant, was made for somebody very special and while it is a simple retake of the Celtic Trinity knot, its meaning is very strong.
 The addition of the heart in the middle of the traditional knot symbolises “Forever love” & has been received by many for a variety of reasons.

-Tracy’s Growing Home collection is a re-imagined “Tree of Life” with Ireland represented as a tree – rotate the pieces to see the strong tree image become a map of Ireland.
+My Growing Home collection is a re-imagined “Tree of Life” with Ireland represented as a tree – rotate the pieces to see the strong tree image become a map of Ireland.
 Like most trees, it has weathered many storms but continues to grow strong – it is deeply rooted.
 It also has the parallel meaning of having roots firmly planted in Ireland and that Ireland continues to grow and provides shelter to her people no matter where they are living.

 I am also a proud member of the North Atlantic Celtic Traders Association.